StevenBromley/fluorescence_model/README.md

 # fluorescence_model

 UPDATED 05-26-2021:
--- Newest (and recommended) version if fluor_v13_2.
+-- Newest (and recommended) version is fluor_v13_2.
 Note that the variables for comet temperature and particle mass have been removed; adjust function calls accordingly if re-using old scripts.

 -- Fixed minor issues in Doppler shift function

 -- Removed line profiles from flux calculation; unnecessary for this application (coincidentally significantly improves speed of calculation)

 -- Corrected unit issues in Einstein B Coefficients and radiation field handling.

 -- Planning on writing a users guide soon

                                       Running the model